Last Updated: June 11, 2024

 What is Steve Perry's Net Worth?

 Steve Perry is an American singer, songwriter, and musician who has a net worth of $70 million.
-Perry is best known for being the lead singer of the band Journey.
-Outside of Journey, Steve Perry has enjoyed a successful solo career, and is widely-considered to have one of the best voices in music history.
+Steve Perry is best known for being the lead singer of the band Journey.
+Outside of Journey, Steve Perry has also enjoyed a successful solo career and is widely considered to have one of the best voices in music history.

 Early Life

-Stephen Ray Perry was born on January 22nd of 1949 in Hanford, California.
+Stephen Ray Perry was born on January 22, 1949, in Hanford, California.
 Raised by Portuguese parents, Steve Perry became involved in music from a young age due to his father's career as a vocalist.
 Steve's father also co-owned a local radio station.
-His parents split when he was 8 years old, and he moved to his grandparents' farm.
+His parents split when he was eight years old, and he moved to his grandparents' farm.
 At age 12, he heard Sam Cooke sing "Cupid" on the radio and immediately wanted to become a singer.

-As a teenager, Steve Perry attended high school at Lemoore, California.
+As a teenager, Steve Perry attended high school in Lemoore, California.
 During his high school days, Perry became very involved with music.
 He joined the marching band and a number of bands outside of school with fellow students.
-After graduating from high school, Perry attended the College of the Sequoias and sung in the choir as a tenor.
+After graduating from high school, Perry attended the College of the Sequoias and sang in the choir as a tenor.

 Early Career

 Another failed attempt to break through came when Steve Perry joined a progressive rock band called Pieces.
 Once again, the band wasn't able to secure that crucial record deal.
 Perry didn't give up, however, and he joined the band Alien Project in his mid-20s.
-Disaster struck when the bassist of the band was killed in a car crash, and Perry took this is a sign that he should quit music, and returned to his childhood home in Lemoore.
+Disaster struck when the bassist of the band was killed in a car crash, and Perry took this as a sign that he should quit music and return to his childhood home in Lemoore.

 Steve Perry circa 1985.
 (Photo by Ron Wolfson/Michael Ochs Archives/Getty Images)